Social comparison theory: Self-evaluation maintenance model

 The SEM model proposes that we make comparisons to maintain or enhance our self-evaluations, focusing on the antagonistic processes of comparison and reflection.

-Abraham Tesser has conducted research on self-evaluation dynamics that has taken several forms.
+Abraham Tesser has researched self-evaluation dynamics that have taken several forms.
 A self-evaluation maintenance (SEM) model of social behavior focuses on the consequences of another person's outstanding performance on one's own self-evaluation.
 It sketches out some conditions under which the other's good performance bolsters self-evaluation, i.e., "basking in reflected glory", and conditions under which it threatens self-evaluation through a comparison process.

 Proxy model

 The proxy model anticipates the success of something that is unfamiliar.
-The model proposes that if a person is successful or familiar with a task, then he or she would also be successful at a new similar task.
-The proxy is evaluated based on ability and is concerned with the question "Can I do X?"
-A proxy's comparison is based previous attributes.
+The model proposes that if a person is successful or familiar with a task, then he or she would also be successful at a new, similar task.
+The proxy is evaluated based on ability and is concerned with the question, "Can I do X?"
+A proxy's comparison is based on previous attributes.
 The opinion of the comparer and whether the proxy exerted maximum effort on a preliminary task are variables influencing his or her opinion.

 Triadic model

 The Triadic Model builds on the attribution elements of social comparison, proposing that opinions of social comparison are best considered in terms of 3 different evaluative questions: preference assessment (i.e., "Do I like X?"), belief assessment (i.e., "Is X correct?"), and preference prediction (i.e., "Will I like X?").
-In the Triadic Model the most meaningful comparisons are with a person who has already experienced a proxy and exhibits consistency in related attributes or past preferences.
+In the Triadic Model, the most meaningful comparisons are with a person who has already experienced a proxy and exhibits consistency in related attributes or past preferences.

 Three-selves model

 The three-selves model proposes that social comparison theory is a combination of two different theories.
-One theory is developed around motivation and the factors that influence the type of social comparison information people seek from their environment and the second is about self-evaluation and the factors that influence the effects of social comparisons on the judgments of self.
+One theory is developed around motivation and the factors that influence the type of social comparison information people seek from their environment, and the second is about self-evaluation and the factors that influence the effects of social comparisons on the judgments of self.
 While there has been much research in the area of comparison motives, there has been little in the area of comparative evaluation.
 Explaining that the self is conceived as interrelated conceptions accessible depending upon current judgment context and taking a cue from Social Cognitive Theory, this model examines the Assimilation effect and distinguishes three classes of working Self-concept ideas: individual selves, possible selves and collective selves.